rongi/kotlin-blog/_drafts/2017-07-27-error-handling-in-rxjava.markdown

 But the main flaw is this:

-During application development Rx chains become more and more complex.
-Also your observables will be reused in different places in different chains.
-In the contexts you never expected them to be used in.
+During application development your Rx chains will become more and more complex.
+Also your observables will be reused in different places, in the contexts you never expected them to be used in.

 Imagine you've decided to use `userProvider.getUsers()` observable in this chain: